saravanabalagi/.dotfiles/README.md

 1. fonts

-    - Download Jetbrains Mono Nerd font from [here](https://www.nerdfonts.com/font-downloads) and install it.
+    - Download Jetbrains Mono Nerd font from [here](https://www.nerdfonts.com/font-downloads) and install it
-    - Set the terminal font to Jetbrains Mono Nerd font.
+    - Set the terminal font to Jetbrains Mono Nerd font
       - For vscode, prepend `"JetBrainsMonoNL NFP"` to `editor.fontFamily`
+      - For macOS, import the included [Mocha terminal profile](assets/Mocha.terminal)
-      - For other terminals, set the same font using GUI or config file as appropriate.
+      - For other terminals, set the same font using GUI or config file as appropriate

 2. tpm